- Search The Registry

 *Loren Miller was born on this date in 1903.
-He was an African American journalist, civil rights activist, attorney and judge.
+He was a Black journalist, activist, attorney, and judge.

-He was born in Pender, Nebraska to former slave, John Miller, and Nora Herbaugh, a White Midwesterner of Dutch ancestry.
-Miller attended Kansas University and received his law degree from Washburn Law School in Topeka, Kansas in 1928.
+He was born in Pender, Nebraska, to a former slave John Miller, and Nora Herbaugh, a white Midwesterner of Dutch ancestry.
+Miller attended Kansas University and received his law degree from Washburn Law School in Topeka, Kansas, in 1928.

-In 1929, he came to Los Angeles where he first worked as editor of the California Eagle a Black newspaper he purchased in 1951.
-He also worked for The Los Angeles Sentinel with his cousin Leon H. Washington, Jr. In 1932, Miller and writer Langston Hughes went to the Soviet Union along with other African Americans to make a film on Negro life in Communist Russia.
+In 1929, he came to Los Angeles, where he first worked as editor of the California Eagle, a Black newspaper he purchased in 1951.
+He also worked for The Los Angeles Sentinel with his cousin Leon H. Washington, Jr. In 1932, Miller and writer Langston Hughes went to the Soviet Union along with other Blacks to make a film on Negro life in Communist Russia.
 The film never got made.

 In 1933 Loren married Juanita Ellsworth, a social worker; they had two sons: Loren, Jr. and Edward Ellsworth.
 Loren passed the bar exam in California in 1933.
 Miller spent most of his legal career fighting discrimination (he assisted Thurgood Marshall with Brown v.
 Board of Education of Topeka, Kansas), chiefly housing discrimination and real estate racial restrictive covenants.
 In 1945 he was the lawyer for African American actress Hattie McDaniel in the Los Angeles "Sugar Hill" housing case, which he won.
 In 1948 he successfully argued the US Supreme Court case Shelley v.
 Kraemer; the Supreme Court found that although real estate restrictive covenants were not unconstitutional in and of themselves, any enforcement of a restrictive covenant by a court would be unconstitutional under the 14th Amendment.
 He was a member of the Bars in Kansas and California.